Religious Studies (Master)

 Study Programme

-The master’s programme consists of modules covering the following subject areas: advanced history of religions; comparative and systematic study of religions; sub-disciplines and auxiliary disciplines of religious studies; reading course – literature on study of religions; current research approaches; practical study of religions; elective modules (source language, research, history of religions, systematic, methods in empirical research).
+The master’s programme consists of modules covering the following subject areas: advanced history of religions; comparative and systematic study of religions; reading course; practical study of religions; social science religious studies; research colloquium.
 In addition, students have to write a master’s thesis and complete the corresponding seminar as well as pass a master’s examination.

 Five Concepts